aejsmith/gemini/README.md

 # Gemini

 Gemini is a hobby 3D engine project.
+It is designed exclusively for modern APIs (currently Vulkan is supported), and aims to be able to take advantage of the capabilities of those APIs (multithreading, multiple GPU queues, pre-baked pipeline state objects, etc.).

 <a href="https://raw.githubusercontent.com/aejsmith/gemini/master/Documentation/Screenshot.png"><img src="https://raw.githubusercontent.com/aejsmith/gemini/master/Documentation/ScreenshotSmall.png"></a>

-It is designed exclusively for modern APIs (currently Vulkan is supported), and aims to be able to take advantage of the capabilities of those APIs (multithreading, multiple GPU queues, pre-baked pipeline state objects, etc.).
+More screenshots and videos in the [Screenshot Archive](/Documentation/Screenshots.md).

 Features: